Lab PI since Nov 2016

 Graduate Students

 We seek students who are passionate about plant systematics and evolution.
-Ya is affiliated with these two graduate programs:
+Ya is affiliated with two graduate programs:

-Plant and Microbial Biological Graduate Program Application deadline: December 1 each year
+Plant and Microbial Biological Graduate Program

-Ecology, Evolution and Behavior Graduate Program Application deadline: December 1 each year
+Ecology, Evolution, and Behavior Graduate Program

 Internal funds are available for herbarium curatorial assistantship, summer/academic year fellowships, and research awards.
 Please contact Ya to discuss your interests.

-Also see general info on applying for graduate school by Casey Dunn
+Also, see general info on applying for graduate school by Casey Dunn

 A detailed guide on how to apply for graduate school by current UMN graduate students